We have compiled a list of the 4 best credit cards for fair credit.

-Your credit history can impact your financial future.
-If you've got a fair or average credit score, you may wonder what credit cards are available.
+Your credit history impacts your financial future and any time you apply for credit, from credit cards to loans, it will be looked at.
+If you've got a fair or average credit score, you may wonder what this means when it comes to your credit card options.

-In this article, you'll learn all about credit scores, upgrading from a fair credit score to a good or excellent one, and we've picked the best credit cards for fair credit.
+In this article, you'll learn all about credit scores, how to upgrade a fair score, why credit scores are important, and some of our best credit cards for fair credit.

 ---|---|---|